Venky0892/Dog_Breed_Classifier/README.md

 # Motivation
 The aim of the project is to build a dog breed classifier using convolution neural networks.
 In this project i have a build a CNN using some of the pretained models available out there.
 The model would be able to identify dog breeds and as well detects a dog breed resembling some a input human images are given.
+The entire pipeline for the model and its technical details are can be found in blog post : https://venkateshprasath-manoharan.medium.com/dog-breed-identification-using-pertained-neural-networks-e7b1e972e539

 # Requirements:
 1. Tensorflow